 FTR Seams among Western RTOs

-The debate between Flow-Gate and Point-to-Point has little to do with the seams among CAISO, RTO West and DSTAR because all these three entities use link-based FTR definition.
-The difference is that the CAISO prefers Contract-Path approach on inter-regional ties while the other two RTOs prefer the Flow-gate approach on inter-regional ties.
+The debate between Flow-Gate and Point-to-Point has little to do with the seams among CAISO, RTO West and DSTAR.
+All three of these entities use a link-based FTR definition.
+The difference is that the CAISO prefers to retain a Contract-Path approach on inter-regional ties while the other two RTO West and DSTAR are proposing the use of a Flow-based approach on inter-RTO ties.

-Since the network model that the CAISO uses is radial, there is no practical difference whether the Contract-Path approach or the flow-gate approach is used currently.
-The CAISO has contemplated using the flow-gate approach internally when more congestion zones are created.
-However, the network model used by the CAISO in forward markets will not include external loops; in other words, the Contract-Path concept will continue to be used on inter-ties.
-It is assumed that the other two RTOs are planning to include external loops in their network model and use the Flow-gate approach on inter-ties.
-Therefore, coordination between the Contract-Path FTRs and the Flow-Gate FTRs at tie-points needs to be addressed.
+Historically, the network model that the CAISO has used is radial, or open-loop approach The CAISO has contemplated using the flow-gate approach internally when more congestion zones are created.
+However, the network model used by the CAISO in forward markets will not include external loops; in other words, the Contract-Path concept will continue to be used on inter-RTO ties.
+It is assumed that the other two RTOs are planning to include external loops in their network model and use a Flow-based approach on internal facilities, in the case of RTO West no firm decision has yet be made regarding its position on FTRs, scheduling and what rights will be needed..
+Coordination between the Contract-Path FTRs and the Flow-Gate FTRs at tie-points needs to be addressed.

 There are three alternatives for FTR quantity seams at inter-ties:

-All RTOs use contract-path approach on inter-ties.
+All RTOs use contract-path approach on inter-RTO ties.

-All RTOs use flow-gate approach on inter-ties.
+All RTOs use flow-based approach on inter-RTO ties.

-CAISO uses contract-path approach on inter-ties.
-RTO West and DSTAR use flow-gate approach on inter-ties.
+CAISO uses contract-path approach on inter-RTO ties.
+RTO West and DSTAR use flow-based approach on inter-ties.

 Before embarking on the details of the three alternatives, it is beneficial to clarify some concepts and to review the WSCC Un-Scheduled Flow reduction procedure.